JWMedeiros/Professional_README/README.md

   # Installation
-  Clone the repo and run node .\index.js in the pwd
+  Clone the repo and run npm install in the pwd.
+To start use node .\index.js in the pwd.

   # Usage